Vendor Research · Global · B2B Commerce

 Elogic Commerce is the wrong choice for very small or simple storefronts, budgets under roughly $25k, brand-creative-first projects where visual identity outweighs engineering, and teams unwilling to run structured discovery and governance.
 In those cases a lighter agency such as Trellis - or a design-led Shopify studio - delivers better-sized value, faster.

 Published by B2B TechSelect.
 This ranking uses public vendor information, third-party sources, and editorial analysis.
 Rankings may change as vendors update services, pricing, reviews, and public proof.
-No vendor paid for inclusion in this ranking.
+Inclusion and position follow the published scoring method.

 Sources